 - If you are returning from travel outside Canada, you must self-isolate for 14 days as per the federal Quarantine Act; get in touch with your supervisor or HR if you need guidance on working from home, and ask IT for tech support if needed.

-- If you are sick at this time, Quest will not require any doctor’s notes, per government guidelines.
+- If you are sick, Quest will not require any doctor’s notes at this time.

-- Staff and faculty have received emails with updates from Quest’s extended health insurance provider.
-Please read those updates because Equitable has revised policy more than once.
-(Equitable’s most recent travel policy was issued on March 17 and includes a phone number for members who are traveling.)
+- Staff and faculty have received emails with updates from Quest’s extended health insurance provider (Equitable).
+The most recent travel policy update was emailed to Quest employees on July 10.

 - Please monitor your Quest email for updates.

 - We will email the Quest community with updates.

 - Please bookmark this page.
 We will do our best to keep it current, but things can change quickly.

 Covid-19 symptoms include a dry cough, fever, fatigue, and shortness of breath or difficulty breathing.
 If you have symptoms, or suspect you’ve been exposed: